MaidLucy/blog/_posts/2024-05-09-The-Femboy-to-Trans-Girl-Pipeline.md

 This also ment that I could deal with any situation that required my male persona in an easy way.
 I would just "switch" to male mode and try to present as male as possible.
 With mixed results.
-It was my way of coping with body dysphoria until I better understood what I was feeling.
+It was a way of coping with body dysphoria until I better understood what I was feeling.

 ## Static